vmonaco/pytruenorth/README.md

 spikes_out_nscs2 = chip.run_nscs(T=10000, step_fn=step_fn_closure(), spikes_in=spikes_in)
 ```

 The same chip configuration can be deployed to an NS1e.
-Make sure the tnuser identity file is installed.

 ```python
 # Run on TrueNorth for a fixed number of time steps